mitguchin/ns_deepxde_main/README.md

 Activation: Tanh(Hyperbolic Tangent) is utilized to ensure smooth higher-order derivatives required for the Laplacian ($\nabla^2$) terms in the PDE loss.

+* Physics-Informed Training (Autograd)

+Using the DeepXDE framework, the physical residuals are optimized:

+PDE Loss: Evaluated at 2,000 domain points to enforce fluid conservation laws.

+BC Loss: Evaluated at 200 boundary points to satisfy Dirichlet conditions.

+Automatic Differentiation: Employs Jacobians & Hessians to calculate exact spatial derivatives without the trucation errors of traditional mesh-based solvers.

+---

+3. Two stage Optimization Strategy

+A hybrid approach was implemented to achieve both robust exploration and high-precision convergence:

+* Adam Optimizer:

+Epochs: 10,000

+Used for the initial training phase to navigate the loss landscape and establish the general flow field.

+* L-BFGS Optimizer:

+Max Iterations: 3,000

+A second-order optimizer that utilizes Hessian approximations to achieve high-precision refinement in the final training stage.

+---

+4. Result & Visualization

+The trained PINN act as a continuous surrogate model, allowing for near-instantaneous inference at any coordinate within the domain.

+* Flow Field Prediction:

+Predictions for velocity components ($u,v$) and pressure ($p$) were generated across 500,000 sample points.

+* Visualization:

+High-fidelity contour plots using the $jet$ colormap visualize the velocity gradients near the walls and the pressure drop across the channel.

+---

+5. Implementation Details

+* Framework: DeepXDE with a TensorFlow backend.

+* Key Libraries: NumPy for data processing, Matplotlib for scientific visualization.

+* Hardware: Optimized for CUDA-enabled GPU acceleration.